magentabusiness/magentabusiness.github.io/_includes/docs/mobile/getting-started.md

 {% capture difference %}
 **Please note:**
-for IoT Hub CE, only the system administrator can configure mobile settings.
+for IoT Hub, only the system administrator can configure mobile settings.
 For IoT Hub - the tenant can use the system administrator&#39;s configuration or specify their own.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}